harmony-one/h/progress/uladzislau-muraveika.md

+2025-03-21 Fri:

+My main focus was the testing area - I've created new test cases for the `debug_traceCall` operation block and state overrides, [test suite](https://github.com/harmony-one/harmony-test/pull/39) will run against every CI run after the merge insuring RPC integrity after each run.

+Additionally, I've helped with the appropriate solution for the effectiveGas price operation fix, deployed it, and reran [my regression test suite - now it is passing all the test](https://github.com/harmony-one/harmony-test/pull/38).

+And finally as part of my on-call, I was helping with stabilization of the devnet for the further 1s finality test.

+---

 2025-03-14 Fri:

 Main focus of this week was [the fix for the our CI](https://github.com/harmony-one/harmony/pull/4871), because two binary dependencies go-imports and genocodec were using latest version instead of pinned one.
 So I've checked our genocodec version previously [forked by Eugene Kim](https://github.com/harmony-ek/gencodec) and decided to switch to the main repo, because repo was already switched from vendor dependencies to the modules structure and have a release.
 Together with Konstantin we decided to use and pin previous of go-imports.
 Additionally, I've hotfixed the strange behavior with GOPATH in the CI.

 Additionally, I've communicated the future work to be done with Soph and asked one of validators to turn off his backup node detected by our monitoring.

+---

+2025-03-14 Thu: 4 hours sickday-off

+---

+2025-03-13 Thu: 4 hours sickday-off

+---

+2025-03-07 Fri: PTO

 ---